In-Game Humour

 Chansey Dance!
 (FR/LG only)

-On Seven Island, there is this wonderful little house with a guy who wants you to "Do the Chansey Dance!", which consists of taking a couple of steps in place and turning in a circle while some silly music magically starts playing while you do it.
-And doing this dance magically heals your Pokémon to full health!
+On Seven Island, there is this wonderful little house with a guy who wants you to "Do the Chansey Dance!", which consists of taking a couple of steps in place and turning in a circle while some silly music plays.
+It is delightfully ridiculous, especially since doing this dance magically heals your Pokémon to full health.
 One has to wonder why there isn't just an option called "CHANSEY DANCE" on the menu instead of all those pesky Pokémon Centers.
-Maybe the dance only works inside that guy's house.

 Big Heracross!
 (FR/LG only)